Peterw135/Peterw135/README.md

 Hi👋 My name is Peter Wang and I'm currently a 4-th year at Georgia Institute of Technology studing Computer Science.
-My current concentrations are on machine learning and I'm always trying to improve my techstack
+My current concentrations are on machine learning and I'm always trying to improve my techstack.

 - 🔭 I’m currently looking for a Full-Time Position